-As in these other arts, we develop and cultivate simple mastery-comprehension into something more refined, primarily by controlling attentiveness, which is what makes the satipaṭṭhāna method so critical as the art of skillfulness.
+As in these other arts, we develop and cultivate simple proficiency-comprehension into something more refined, primarily by controlling attentiveness, which is what makes the satipaṭṭhāna method so critical as the art of skillfulness.
 As an alternative to multitasking and dispersion of attention, the scope of our attention is sharpened through progressive stages as the mind becomes "unhindered," then "composed," then "silent," then "equanimous."
-Each of these has its proper time, for how far we are able to progress in this sequence as we pursue a particular practice, depends on our level of mastery as well as on extrinsic circumstances.
-This progression begins with the satipaṭṭhāna method, but then is carried forth in samādhi, making the two integral.20 See my related paper The miracle of samādhi for more on this.
+Each of these has its proper time, for how far we are able to progress in this sequence depends on our level of proficiency and on practical circumstances.
+The bloke whose house is being washed away in a flood with his family in it is unlikely to be unhindered, it would be inappropriate for the neophyte to be composed.
+This progression begins in the satipaṭṭhāna method, but then is carried forth in samādhi, making the two integral.
+See my related paper The miracle of samādhi for more on this.

-5. Training in mastery-attentiveness
+Training in proficiency-attentiveness

-The satipaṭṭhāna method is applied throughout to provide attentiveness and to perfect mastery in every aspect of Buddhist practice.
+The satipaṭṭhāna method is applied throughout to provide attentiveness and to perfect proficiency in every aspect of Buddhist practice.
 As the general art of skillfulness, we also train in the satipaṭṭhāna method for its own sake.
 A simile in the Saṁyutta Nikāya graphically illustrates this in a non-Dhammic context: